SA-BIO/uniform-one-way-Garbled-Circuits/README.md

 ## Executable
 An existing executable is avaialable in the x64/Release folder, but for best results we suggest compiling the project on your own for your specific architecture.

+## Disclaimer
+The code in this repository is for academic purposes and not suited for production environments.
+The random sampling functionality and the base OT generation algorithm will have to be adapted for secure and proper usage.